-- Required landscaping and screening must be continuously maintained, including necessary watering; weeding; pruning; pest control; litter and debris clean-up; and replacement of dead, diseased or damaged plant material. - 2.
+- 1. Required landscaping and screening must be continuously maintained, including necessary watering; weeding; pruning; pest control; litter and debris clean-up; and replacement of dead, diseased or damaged plant material. - 2.
 Failure to comply with an approved landscaping plan, including failure to maintain required landscaping and screening and failure to replace dead, diseased or damaged landscaping, constitutes a violation of this zoning code and is subject to penalties and enforcement under Chapter 85. - 3.
-The property owner and the owner's successors in interest are jointly and severally responsible for maintenance of trees and landscaping in accordance with the approved landscape plan and the regulations of this zoning code.
-Any dead, diseased or damaged trees, landscaping or screening materials must be removed and replaced by the current property owner within 90 days of date that written notice of the obligation to remove and replace required landscaping is issued by the city.
+The property owner is responsible for maintenance of trees and landscaping in accordance with the approved landscape plan and the regulations of this zoning code.
+Any dead, diseased or damaged trees, landscaping or screening materials must be removed and replaced by the property owner within 90 days of date that written notice of the obligation to remove and replace required landscaping is issued by the city.
+Property owners have no obligation to replace or restore required landscaping that is damaged or destroyed as a direct result of government action or lawful action of a franchise utility provider.